Battle of Ras al-Ayn (2012–13): First week

-After months of increasing tensions, numerous rebel units of the Free Syrian Army (FSA), along with allied jihadist forces of the al-Nusra Front and Ghuraba al-Sham, began an attack on Ras al-Ayn on 8 November 2012.
+After months of increasing tensions, numerous rebel units of the Free Syrian Army (FSA), along with allied jihadist forces of the al-Nusra Front and Ghuraba al-Sham, launched an assault on Ras al-Ayn on 8 November 2012.
 At the time, the town was still mostly under Syrian Army control, though the Kurdish-majority Democratic Union Party (PYD) and their militia People's Protection Units (YPG) had also established a presence in Ras al-Ayn.
 An al-Kurdiya News correspondent on the ground claimed that local Kurds aided the FSA in the attack.
 The insurgents launched their assault from Tell Halaf and a Turkish city, Ceylanpınar.
 According to Turkish journalist Mehmet Aksakal, the clashes possibly were the result of growing dissatisfaction between the Kurdish National Council (KNC) and PYD.
 However, another Kurdish activist claimed that even though the YPG was in the city, it did not participate in clashes.
 Around 10-26 rebels and 20 Syrian soldiers were killed in the fighting, while about 8,000 residents fled to Ceylanpınar as fighting raged.

 The battle for Ras al-Ayn put the PYD in a difficult position.
 On one side, it was opposed to the government due to the latter having repressed it and any Kurdish rights activism for a long time.
 At the same time, however, the rebels of the FSA and its Islamist allies were also hostile toward the PYD.
 The party consequently opted to use the fighting between its two opponents to its advantage.
 It stayed out of the combat in Ras al-Ayn, avoiding the rebels there and limiting itself to the city's Kurdish districts, while taking over several settlements in the wider area as the government and rebels were distracted.
 On 10 November, militiamen of the YPG, aided by local Kurds, stormed the last government security and administrative stations in the towns of al-Darbasiyah (Dirbêsî) and Tel Tamer.
 This attack was prompted by violence in Ras al-Ayn.
 This left only the two largest cities of al-Hasakah Governorate - al-Hasakah and Qamishli - in government hands.
 The following day, the Syrian Air Force and Syrian Army began to bombard Ras al-Ayn.
 The attacks, carried out by fighter jets, helicopters, and artillery, killed at least 16 people and caused most local civilians to flee the town.

 On 13 November, YPG militia forced out the remaining government security forces units from the town of al-Malikiyah (Dêrika Hemko), in order to prevent the FSA from having an excuse to launch an attack like in Ras al-Ayn.